harnoorsidhu/Design-Interface/README.md

 # Design-Interface
 Design Interface is for the mobile app for the WebAdvisor.
-Run the html file
+Run the HTML file